stat_poly_line() fits a polynomial, by default with

 stat_quant_line(), stat_quant_band(), stat_quant_eq(),

-as argument in a call to set.seed() immediately
+fit.seed if not NA is used as argument in a call to

-passing an argument to the orientation parameter, which can be either
+directly passing an argument to the orientation parameter, which can

-"x" or "y".
-The value of orientation gives the axis that
+be either "x" or "y".
+The value of orientation gives

-is taken as the explanatory variable or x in the model formula.
+the aesthetic that is taken as the explanatory variable in the model

 A ggplot statistic receives as data a data frame that is not the one